Terms of Reference

 - To review and approve recommendations from other committees or stakeholders where these have an impact on school resources.

-- To recommend to the Full Governing Body current and future premise requirements and when approved liaise with County Planning and Diocese officers regarding these matters.
+- To recommend to the Full Governing Body current and future premises requirements and when approved liaise with County Planning and Diocese officers regarding these matters.

 - To review the provision of ‘extended schools’ and make recommendations to the Full Governing body.

-- To review the current year budget position, and to approve full year forecasts including virement decisions at least termly.
+- To review the current year budget position, and to approve full year forecasts including virement decisions per the Financial Policy and Management Procedures at least termly.